insidewhy/rxjs-ratelimiter/readme.markdown

 }
 ```

 `rateLimiter.limit` returns an observable that rate limits the subscription to the passed observable.
-To understand how this works it is important to realise that cold observables (such as those created by `http.get` etc.) create requests lazily when subscribed to, not when they are instantiated (e.g. when `http.get` is run).
+To understand how this works it is important to realise that cold observables create requests lazily when subscribed to, not when they are instantiated.
+In this example the http request happens when the rate limiter passes a subscription through to the observable returned by `this.http.get`, not at the time that `this.http.get` is called.

 ## Retrying requests